 Push Notice is a utility that notify you of the selected event via mobile devices so you will always be updated with your system status when you’re a few miles away from it.

 ASUS HomeCloud Server allows users (the system Administrator) to add authorized HomeCloud members to access files stored in his ASUS Webstorage.

 ASUS Media Streamer is a great sharing feature that allows HomeCloud members to access files in the ASUS Webstorage wherever they are, whenever they want.

-ASUS Wi-Fi GO! is a great feature that offer users with the following features:
+ASUS Wi-Fi GO! is a great feature that offers users with the following features:

 Users may sometimes wish to utilize more than one Cloud web storage service for different applications.
-However, due to the difference in user interface and architecture between the various service providers, it may not be that easy for any users to utilize multiple Cloud web storages at the same time.
-This is especially critical when the users would like to back up to the home PC, or even across different Cloud storage service providers.
+However, due to the difference in user interface and architecture between the various service providers, it may not be that easy for any users to utilize multiple Cloud web storage at the same time.
+This is especially critical when the users would like to back up to the home PC, or even across different cloud storage service providers.
 Cloud GO!
-Makes all previously mentioned scenario possible, while allow the same level of management from both the PC and the mobile devices.
+Makes all previously mentioned scenarios possible, while allowing the same level of management from both the PC and the mobile devices.
 This time, web storage Skydrive is now available, delivering more convenience any time, anywhere.

 Remote Desktop (Relay Supported)

-This is when the mobile device can be used as a separate monitor under both clone and extended display mode, while also supporting inputs from the mobile device in remote.
-This version, internet relay is added and the zoom in/out quality improved, so users can also make use of this feature to either watch video content s or even play PC games from the mobile device through wireless network at anytime and anywhere without hassle.
+This is when the mobile device can be used as a separate monitor under both clone and extended display mode, while also supporting inputs from the mobile device remotely.
+This version, internet relay is added and the zoom in/out quality improved, so users can also make use of this feature to either watch video content s or even play PC games from the mobile device through a wireless network at any time and anywhere without hassle.

 File Transfer (Relay Supported)